Sozary-zz/Mini-jeu-Ceri/readme.md

 http-server Game/images --cors
 ```

-This one ll allow the server to use pics
+This one ll allow the server to use pics.